 Unfortunately, expectations here don’t comport with reality.
 Restaurants at Disneyland Resort Paris are not that good and are not that “French.”
 It’s mostly all American cuisine, with a few exceptions.

 We had heard from several friends prior to the trip that we shouldn’t have high expectations for the restaurants, because most aren’t that good.
-After lackluster meals at Walt’s and Blue Lagoon, we cancelled plans to try similarly nice restaurants such as Inventions (we did end up eating two enjoyable breakfasts here) and California Grill.
+After lackluster meals at Walt’s – An American Restaurant (click here to read our Walt’s Review) and Blue Lagoon, we cancelled plans to try similarly nice restaurants such as Inventions (we did end up eating two enjoyable breakfasts here) and California Grill.